Blog - Travelling New Zealand – Hobbiton

 Later the evening I drove around a bit to find some composition for sunset.
 If you continue along the road which leads to Hobbiton you find yourself in some beatiful hill country.
 But as in Coromandel the spectacular sunset didn’t happen and I was back in the B&B quite early.

-The last task for the day was checking the weather on Metservice.
+The last task for the day was checking the weather on Justweather and Metservice.
 On the coming weekend I wanted to do the Tongariro crossing, but the forecast was disheartening.
 It’s quite logic that those Westerlies I was talking about earlier blow a lot stronger in the mountains.
 And 90km/h winds up on Mount Tongariro didn’t sound too inviting.